StarRocks/starrocks/docs/en/table_design/table_types/duplicate_key_table.md

 When you create a Duplicate Key table, you can define a sort key for that table.
 If the filter conditions contain the sort key columns, StarRocks can quickly filter data from the table to accelerate queries.

-The Duplicate Key table allows you to append new data to the table.
-However, it does not allow you to modify existing data in the table.
+The Duplicate Key table allows you to append new data to the table but it does not allow you to modify existing data in the table.
+The Duplicate Key table is suitable for scenarios, such as analyzing logs data.

 ## Scenarios